Low Energy Or Legendary? Fans Are Divided Over Rihanna’s Super Bowl Performance

-Whether you care about football or not, you have to acknowledge that performing at the Super Bowl is a high honor that many musicians aspire to.
+Whether or not you care about American football, you have to acknowledge that performing at the Super Bowl is a high honour that many musicians aspire to.
 That stage has been blessed by some of the industry’s best and brightest — Beyoncé, Janet Jackson, Prince, Diana Ross, and Stevie Wonder among them — and each year, the bar is raised to new heights.
-At Super Bowl LVII, Rihanna finally ended her seven-year performance hiatus with a 13-minute halftime show, bringing the crowd at the State Farm Stadium and at home to its feet with a jam-packed medley of her greatest hits and a shocking pregnancy announcement.
+At Super Bowl LVII, Rihanna finally ended her seven-year performance hiatus with a 13-minute halftime show, bringing the crowd at the State Farm Stadium and at home to its feet with a jam-packed medley of her greatest hits and a pregnancy announcement.
 As happy as we are to see Rihanna back on the stage, however, the internet is surprisingly divided on the ANTI star’s official comeback.
 Did she leave it all on the stage, or did she leave much to be desired?

 Advertisement

-The 2023 Super Bowl was the moment we’d been waiting for — not because we cared about the Eagles (shoutout to our king, Jalen Hurts) and the Chiefs, but because Rihanna would make her official return.
-Picking the Super Bowl setlist was “difficult,” Rihanna told Variety days before the show, but she was able to narrow it down to 12 of her most recognizable songs.
-Surrounded with hundreds of dancers, Rihanna opened the show with fan-favorite single “BBHMM” before going straight into a medley of greatest hits, including a sans-Drake “Work,” “Rude Boy,” “Umbrella,” and “Diamonds” for the grand finale.
+The 2023 Super Bowl was the moment we’d been waiting for — not because we cared about the game, but because Rihanna would make her official return.
+Picking the Super Bowl setlist was “difficult,” Rihanna told Variety days before the show, but she was able to narrow it down to 12 of her most recognisable songs.
+Surrounded with hundreds of dancers, Rihanna opened the show with fan-favourite single “BBHMM” before going straight into a medley of greatest hits, including a sans-Drake “Work,” “Rude Boy,” “Umbrella,” and “Diamonds” for the grand finale.
 Rihanna has always sounded great, but it was clear that much of her downtime was spent with a vocal coach because that mic was on, and she delivered some of the best vocals of her career.
 Plus, she did have a special surprise guest after all: her unborn child, making their debut underneath Rihanna’s skin-tight red spandex catsuit and sculpted leather corset.

 Advertisement